 We are registered with the ICO who enforce GDPR and the Data Protection Act.
 You can find our registration on their search page https://ico.org.uk/ESDWebPages/Searchshow less

 Gift Cards are big business in the UK.
-There are many intermediaries and resellers and to protect themselves, retailers put terms and conditions on their cards that are binding on the person who purchases them.
-Terms like cannot be exchanged for cash refer to their own reluctance to take back the card.
-Occasionally we have seen the term cannot be resold, and although this affects the purchaser of the card, it may not be enforceable for individual cases; it is designed as a part of reseller and bulk purchasing agreements.
+There are many intermediaries and resellers, so to protect themselves, retailers put terms and conditions on their cards that are binding on the person who purchases them.
+Terms like cannot be exchanged for cash refer to retailers reluctance to take back the card.
+Occasionally we have seen the term cannot be resold, and although this addresses the purchaser of the card, it may not be enforceable on consumers; it is designed as a part of reseller and bulk purchasing agreements.
 One thing that is certain, if you receive a gift card as a gift, none of the restrictions are enforceable as there is no consideration (no payment of money by you).
-You can do what you want with the card and can pass on the benefit in any way you see fit.
+You can do what you want with the card and can pass on the benefit in any way you choose.

 When we buy the gift card from you, there is consideration (we pay you money) and we have our own terms and conditions.show less